Debunking the Myths Surrounding Genetic Testing for Psychiatric Medications

 The FDA went further, warning that the use of gene-drug pairs in this way might lead to “inappropriate treatment” of patients that could cause “serious adverse health effects or death.”

-What makes identifying the genetics of psychiatric conditions so challenging is that are predicated upon not a single or nor handful of genes, but rather gene networks that run into the hundreds of mutually interacting genes, with different conditions sharing many of the same genes and blending clinically into each other.
-The prospect of actually testing for the condition and matching it to the medication is going to require very much more research then in those cases in the rest of medicine where single genetic variations can be matched to a given medication protocol.
-Indeed, it requires an entirely different approach to diagnosis than the rigid categories of the DSM.
+What makes identifying the genetics of psychiatric conditions so challenging is that they are predicated upon not a single or nor handful of genes, but rather gene networks that run into the hundreds of mutually interacting genes, with different conditions sharing many of the same genes and blending clinically into each other.
+The prospect of actually testing for the condition and matching it to the medication is going to require very much more research then in those cases in the rest of medicine where single gene variations can be matched to a given medication protocol.
+Indeed, psychiatry requires an entirely different approach to diagnosis as well than the rigid categories of the DSM.

 Two observations: